strawstack/LeetCodeLikes/README.md

 # LeetCodeLikes

-Getting the likes and dislikes for every leet code problem using GraphQL and nodeJS
+Get the likes and dislikes for every leet code problem using GraphQL and nodeJS

 # How to Use